Cherreads

 Naturally black.

-Forged from a rare metal used only for one purpose:
+Forged from a rare metal reserved for a single purpose—

 Killing powerful targets.

-He stared down at the palace window below.
+He stared down at the glowing window below.

 The royal chamber.